SEO Optimization: The Ultimate Guide To Search Engine Optimization For Bloggers

 Some things you can do to increase the speed of your blog are:

 - Use a solid web host.
-I generally recommend Siteground to most of my new bloggers (here’s why), but there’s a reason I prefer (and personally use) WPEngine.
-WPEngine has a lot of the server performance built right in, including CDN.
-Of course, you have to have it enabled to do the job (and as I look here, I had the CDN turned off on my WPEngine account for some reason.
-Doh!)
+I generally recommend Siteground to most of my new bloggers (here’s why), but there’s a reason I prefer (and personally use) Cloudways.
+Cloudways gives you a lot more power and flexibility than most of the hosts usually discussed.
+You can see my review of Cloudways here.

 - Content Delivery Network.
 If your web host doesn’t have CDN built in, then you can use a third-party like MaxCDN.
 (Watch: What is a Content Delivery Network?)
 I used to use MaxCDN myself until I switched to WPEngine and didn’t need them anymore.

-- Reduce the number of plug-ins.
+- Reduce the number of plugins.
 Every plug-in you add to WordPress adds bulk.
 Plus, most plug-ins pull in extra resources that load up site-wide.
 First step is to simply de-activate and remove any plug-in you don’t really need.
 Secondly, consider adding plug-in profiles to your blog to control where and when plugins are enabled or not.
-(Read: A Simple Solution To Running Lots Of WordPress Plugins Without Sacrificing Blog Performance)

 - Optimize Your Images.
 Images add a lot of bulk to the downloadable size of your site, and many images contain extra “payload” that doesn’t impact how well they appear on your site.
 Removing that payload will reduce file size.
-Check out WP Smush.it to optimize your images on your blog.
+I personally use ShortPixel for image optimization.
+Imagify is also a good choice.

 Other Important Google Ranking Factors